 What is an Operating System?

-- OS manages the following resources – input devices, output devices, storage devices, and network devices.
+OS manages the following resources – input devices, output devices, storage devices, and network devices.
 Input devices include a keyboard and mouse.
-Output devices are monitors, printers, and scanners; network devices are the modem, and so on.
+Output devices are monitors, printers, and scanners; network devices include modems, and so on.
 Also, storage devices include internal and external storage drives.
+The main components of an OS are the kernel, user interface, and application programming interface.
+The kernel provides basic control to the devices.
+The user interface facilitates interaction with the system.
+The code is written by application developers using the application programming interface.

 Types of Operating Systems